jonnonz1/nz-statute-book/acts/public/2002/construction-contracts-act-2002.md

   (j) person A is a body corporate and person C holds more than 20% of the control rights, or more than 20% of the equity return rights, in person A and person B is the trustee of a trust acting in that capacity and person C is a settlor, beneficiary, or trustee, of that trust.
 (2) In subsection (1),—
   - **business** means any undertaking that is carried on whether for gain or reward or not
-  - **control right** means a voting right attaching to a voting security
+  - **control right** means a voting right attaching to a voting product
   - **director** , in relation to a body corporate, means a person occupying the position of director of the body corporate by whatever name called
   - **equity return rights** , in relation to a business, means that a person has a right or entitlement or expectancy to receive equity returns, directly or indirectly, of the business
   - **equity returns** means—